reclaimprotocol/attestor-core/README.md

 #### "Root CA not found.
 Could not verify certificate"

-This means that the root CA for the domain you're trying to connect to has not been added to the reclaim node.
+This means that the root CA for the domain you're trying to connect to has not been added to the reclaim witness.
 We have the Mozilla root CA list by default, but if this error occurs, you'll need to add the root CA for the domain you're trying to connect to.

 To add a root CA, follow these steps: